-An environmental impact study was conducted for the Tijuquinhas landfill (not the utilization of the biogas) as per the Environmental Impact Assessment (EIA-RIMA by Brazilian law) in 2003 during landfill expansion.
+An environmental impact study was conducted for the Tijuquinhas landfill project as per the Environmental Impact Assessment (EIA-RIMA by Brazilian law) in 2003 during landfill expansion.
 The environment state agency FATMA issued a supplementary operation licence No. 2171 further to the EIA study.
 The letter issued by FATMA (letter no. 2989 on 18/09/2006) states that the landfill is in accordance with the national standards, also declaring that there are no obligations for LFG flaring and there are not any landfill in Santa Catarina State flaring LFG.
-DNV can confirm that it is not required as per the applicable legislation in Brazil to carry out a specific EIA for the landfill gas flaring project.
-The Environment State Agency needs to be informed of the actual implementation at the renewal of the existing operation license.

 The project activity only involves the capturing and flaring of landfill gas and hence no major adverse environmental impacts are expected to occur.
 The project activity results in positive environmental impacts like reduction in GHG emissions into the atmosphere, reduction in odors, fire and risks associated with explosion due to better management of the landfill site.
-Also, since the project involves installation of a high temperature flares which works at temperatures higher than 700°C (with a retention time of 0.3 sec), along with methane, other volatile organic compounds and ammonia as well are destroyed in the process.
+Also, since the project involves installation of a high temperature flares which works at temperatures higher than 700° C (with a retention time of 0.3 sec), along with methane, other volatile organic compounds and ammonia as well are destroyed in the process.